Code-Institute-Submissions/Kanoverhuur_Vathorst/README.md

 ### Bugs:
 This section briefly describes the difficulties encountered when producing this application.
 - when I changed the third column of the busines section to md-12, navigation-bar started to hide partly behind the hero-image.
-- both forms (booking.html and contact.html) provide an error page after submitting, because the form action has not been defined yet.
-This will be solved in the future when the website will be hosted at the provider.
+- both forms (booking.html and contact.html) provided an error page after submitting, because the form action has not been defined yet.
+For this purpose, method and post properties were omitted on purpose.
 - following a peer review, three of the four social icons showed an underline when hovered.
 Removed by adding text-decoration:none to those links
 - Pages with large hero-images took a long time to load: all pictures have been resized to max 300kb to enable quick loading.
 - following an attempt to update the canoes carousel, the carousel started to show background colors on the next/forward buttons and showing the pictures outside of the div-element.
 This has been solved by centering the background-position and defining the size of the image container.
 - the canoes carousel refused to be outlined along the three columns; I have given each description div a set height and set the top for the dual canoes images.
 That did the trick.
 It did require mediaqueries however to make sure they respond well.
+- Although the ChromeDev tool emulates iOS devices well, in reality it does not work; hero-images do not display properly on iOS devices from a deployed website.
+  It has to do with the 'fixed' value in the background-attachment property.
+Taking "fixed" out will show the hero image on iOS devices properly, but I want it to be fixed.
+  I have done research on StackOverflow and asked on Slack, but have not been able to find a fix for it.

 ## Deployment